Thousands in Ottawa protest COVID mandates, many rebuked

 Some parked on the grounds of the National War Memorial and danced on the Tomb of the Unknown Soldier, others carried signs and flags with swastikas and some used the statue of Canadian hero Terry Fox to display an anti-vaccine statement, sparking widespread condemnation.

 “I am sickened to see protesters dance on the Tomb of the Unknown Soldier and desecrate the National War Memorial.
 Generations of Canadians have fought and died for our rights, including free speech, but not this.
-Those involved should hang their heads in shame,” tweeted Gen. Wayne Eyre, Canada’s the chief of the Defense Staff.
+Those involved should hang their heads in shame,” tweeted Gen. Wayne Eyre, Canada’s Defense Staff chief.

 Protestors compared vaccine mandates to fascism, one truck carried a Confederate flag and many carried expletive-laden signs targeting Canadian Prime Minister Justin Trudeau.